herrkraatz/react-redux-mongo-docker-kubernetes/README.md

     ```

     Paste URL (using port 30003) into browser and Sign In !

+10. Scaling up or: Bringing our Pods to the limit!

+    Warning!
+This will additionally increase costs, so be sure what you're doing !
+    More than 7 Linux machines will be running !
+Have extra attention on cleaning up after !
+And don't forget to kill BusyBox !

+    I recommend to do manual scaling or autoscaling on the Node Server deployment only:

+    See Minikube section above ("Scaling the cluster up"):

+    Server: Node Server deployment >>
+        1. Manual scaling or
+        2. Autoscaling

+    Follow same instructions as on Minikube.

 ## <a id="chapter3b3"></a> c.
 Important !
 Cleanup !